cofinalsubnets/lisa/readme.md

 - `(\ a0 ... an x) = (lambda (a0 ... an) x)` many arguments, one expression
 - `(\ a b . (a b)) = (lambda (a . b) (a b))`  vararg syntax ; `.` is just a symbol

-use `,` to sequence multiple expressions in one function body
+calling a function with extra arguments is not an error. use `,` to sequence multiple expressions in one function body

 ## predefined functions / macros
-some of these are primitives in lips.c and some are defined in prelude.lips. the names are just kind of guesses, sorry
+some of these are primitives in lips.c and some are defined in prelude.lips. not an exhaustive list. the names are just kind of guesses, sorry

 - `+` `-` `*` `/` `%` what you probably think!
 - `<` `<=` `>=` `>` variadic, test each successive pair of